lucavallin/verto/CODE_OF_CONDUCT.md

 We as members, contributors, and leaders pledge to make participation in our community a pleasant experience for everyone.

-We pledge to act and interact in ways that contribute to an open, welcoming, and healthy community.
+We pledge to act and interact in ways that contribute to a welcoming and healthy community.

 ## Unacceptable behavior